 - Shadow RD design: This integrated technology allows the derailleur to maintain a low profile.
 The design is compact so that in the case of a crash, the frame will protect the derailleur.
 The throws can be short even with minimized effort so that the derailleur is moving more linearly.

 - Clutch mechanism: To engage /disengage the clutch, you will need to flip the levers here.
 At the on position, the spring force will be increased by the lever so that shifting is crisp, with zero chain slap.
 Again, to remove the wheel you will need to flip the lever off.
 The RX800 is the first of Shimano’s models to have a clutch for boles with grip bars.
 As it is compatible with both 2x and 1x setups, the clutch is a must for cross and gravel bikes.

-- Compatibility: A 1x system with a narrow gear range or dual chainrings are compatible with RX800, while all road drivetrains running 11s are compatible with this rear derailleur too.
+- Compatibility: A 1x system with a narrow gear range or dual chainrings are compatible with RX800, along with all road drivetrains running 11s.

 - Direct Mount hanger: Thanks to the direct mounting system, the frame design is flexible.
 The mounting feature will suit chainstays on variable frames that have larger sections.
 This is particularly found on bikes that have dropouts for thru-axles.